gdgoc-ustp/USTP-Website/README.md

 This project is licensed under the Attribution-NonCommercial 4.0 International License.
 See the [LICENSE](LICENSE) file for more details.
 <<<<<<< HEAD
 =======

-## API Documentation
-You can view the API documentation [here.](https://documenter.getpostman.com/view/41094364/2sAYQZGX13)